 10 Reasons Contact Lenses Are Better Than Glasses

-Are contact lenses better than glasses?
 We certainly like to think so.
-Don’t get us wrong, contact lenses are not the perfect answer for everyone but they definitely have some great plus points.
+Don’t get us wrong, contact lenses may not be the perfect answer for everyone but they definitely have some great plus points that make make far better than glasses in many circumstances.
+Here are our 10 reasons why we would chose contact lenses over glasses.

 1. Great vision

-Not only is your vision corrected with contact lenses, but because the lens is placed directly on your eye there is no frame to impede your vision you get great unobstructed vision all around.
+Not only is your vision corrected with contact lenses, as the lens is placed directly on your eye there is no frame to impede your vision you get great unobstructed vision all around all the time.

 3. Clear Vision

-Say goodbye to smudges, once in your eye your clarity of vision is not compromised due to smudge marks, no hunting for tissues to clean the lenses, or scrunching the bottom of your shirt.
+Contact lenses offer clear vision all the time so you can say goodbye to smudges.
+Once in your eye your clarity of vision is not compromised due to finger prints, smudges or generally dirty glasses, there is no hunting for a tissue to clean the lenses, or scrunching the bottom of your shirt.

 4. No pressure points

-With contact lenses you can say goodbye to pressure points behind your ears and those unsightly red pressure patched on your nose.
+With contact lenses you can say goodbye to heavy glasses that cause pressure points behind your ears and those unsightly red pressure patches on your nose.

 5. They match everything

-Contact lenses match any outfit you have in your wardrobe, there is no longer the dilemma as to whether your glasses match your outfit, or the need to have more than one pair of glasses just in case.
+Contact lenses match any clothes you have in your wardrobe, there is no longer the dilemma as to whether your glasses match or clash with your outfit.
+Many glasses wearers have more than one pair so that they can chose the correct frame to compliment their outfit, many people have a work pair and a going out pair.

 6. No risk with sports